TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 * `type` must be `extension`.
 * `language` must be `cpp`.
-* `dependencies` should include `rte_runtime`.
+* `dependencies` should include `ten_runtime`.

 Finally, configure the build settings.
-The `default_extension_cpp` provided by TEN uses `standalone_gn` as the build toolchain.
+The `default_extension_cpp` provided by TEN uses `ten_gn` as the build toolchain.
 If developers are using a different build toolchain, they can refer to the configuration in `BUILD.gn` to set the compilation parameters.
 Since `BUILD.gn` contains the directory structure of the TEN package, we will discuss it in the next section (Downloading Dependencies).

 ### Download Dependencies

 To download dependencies, execute the following command in the extension project directory:

 ```
-$ arpm install
+$ tman install
 ```

-After the command is executed successfully, a `.rte` directory will be generated in the current directory, which contains all the dependencies of the current extension.
+After the command is executed successfully, a `.ten` directory will be generated in the current directory, which contains all the dependencies of the current extension.

 Note

 * There are two modes for extensions: development mode and runtime mode.
 In development mode, the root directory is the source code directory of the extension.
 In runtime mode, the root directory is the app directory.
 Therefore, the placement path of dependencies is different in these two modes.
-The `.rte` directory mentioned here is the root directory of dependencies in development mode.
+The `.ten` directory mentioned here is the root directory of dependencies in development mode.

 The directory structure is as follows: